 Make it Easy for Shoppers to Get Assistance

 No product page can ever cover everything that a prospective customer might want to know.
 It’s hard enough to cover most things since you need to strike a delicate balance between being overly short and going into so much detail that you drive people away.
 Due to this, it’s vital that you make it as easy as possible for shoppers to get assistance when they want it.
+Try using a dropshipping website builder that is designed for this in mind, making your life easier.

 Providing varied contact details is a good start, yes, but you need to go beyond that.
 It isn’t a great customer experience to submit an email query and await a response for a day or two.
 Whenever possible, you should offer live support.
 This is doable now even if you lack the resources for a 247 support team.
 The trick is to bring in elements of automation.